 6 About this time the portress of the gate drew Peter to one side and said: "I am sure you are a disciple of this Jesus, not only because one of his followers bade me let you in the courtyard, but my sister here has seen you in the temple with this man.
 Why do you deny this?"
-When Peter heard the maid accuse him, he denied all knowledge of Jesus with much cursing and swearing, again saying, "I am not this man's follower; I do not even know him; I never heard of him before."
+When Peter heard the maid accuse him. he denied all knowledge of Jesus with much this man's follower: I do not even know him: I never heard of him before."